guilhermeandraschko/auto-create-pr/README.md

 ### Audience

-- People that uses Github and JIRA.
+- People that uses GitHub and JIRA.

 ### Context